FLS-Interactive/SCSS/README.md

-# FLS SASS Files
+# FLS SCSS Files

-Here is a growing collection of SASS mixins, functions and other items we use is all of our dev projects.
+Here is a growing collection of SCSS mixins, functions and other items we use is all of our dev projects.